 If you witness or are a victim of behavior by a faculty or staff member that is inconsistent with the community standards or have concerns related to treatment you have received from a faculty or staff member, you may file a letter with the appropriate Executive Council member.
-The appropriate Executive Council member is the executive responsible for the operations of the area within the faculty or staff member is employed.
-If the appropriate Executive Council member may elect to take action to correct the matter or may refer the matter to a committee.
+The appropriate Executive Council member is the executive responsible for the operations of the area within which the faculty or staff member is employed.
+If the appropriate Executive Council member believes that the grievance has merit, the Executive Council member may elect to take action to correct the matter or may refer the matter to a committee.
 If a committee is formed, it will be composed of one student and two faculty members who are unbiased in the matter.
 All information pertaining to the incident is turned over to this committee.
 The committee holds a hearing, takes a statement from all interested parties and sends a memorandum to the Executive Council member of its findings and recommendations.
+The Executive Council decides what action will be taken based on these recommendations.